ReatoFabio/The-Bollinger-Band-/README.md

 Bollinger Bands are used for trading strategies: When the security's price is in an ascending trend and it touches the middle or the upper band, it might be a good indicator to short the stock since a correction is likely to happen, while when the price is in a descending trend and touches the lower band or the middle band it might be a good signal to buy it.

+*Key assumption:* Asset prices disperse around the SMA following a normal distribution.
+As a result, 95% of prices will fall between 2 standard deviations of the SMA.
+*Key idea:* The volatility of the price of an asset is not constant.
+As a result, there exists fluctuations in the spread between the upper and lower Bollinger Bands.
+More specifically, if the volatility of an asset price falls, then the spread between the bands will contract.
+Conversely, if the volatility of an asset price increases, the spread between the bands expand.
+This will have important implications for trading strategies based on the analysis of Bollinger Bands

 ## *What does it have to do with our project?*
 ### The questions we are trying to answer:
 1. How well does the Bollinger Bands work in different asset type?